oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 <details>
 <summary>Suggested PM demo points</summary>

-- Milestone 1: Trigger a “user is soft redirected” state to demonstrate the flashback dialog.
+- Milestone 1: Trigger a "user is soft redirected" state to demonstrate the flashback dialog.

 - Milestone 2: Demonstrate the "user is soft-redirected" flashback with the in-line "Learn Again" button along with the new item selection and multiple choice interaction views (for submitted answers).
 </details>